yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 How do we do this?
 We construct two seperate two streams in our CNN - one to estimate the value of a state and another to estimate the advantage of each of the actions.
 Note that both streams share the same weights for the convolutional layers.
-We then combine these layers to predict the Q values of each action.
+We then combine these layers to predict the $$Q$$ values of each action.
 Unfortunately, directly summing these seperate streams gives us zero guarentees that the first stream will actually predict the value of a state.
 Instead we combine them with criterion

 $$
 \begin{align}